WootingKb/wooting-analog-sdk/README.md

 ## Components
 * `wooting-analog-sdk`: The core Analog SDK which handles loading of plugins.
 This is installed systemwide and is updated separately
-* `wooting-analog-sdk-common`: This library contains all common Analog SDK code, this is used by plugins and the SDK itself
+* `wooting-analog-common`: This library contains all common Analog SDK code, this is used by plugins and the SDK itself
-* `wooting-analog-sdk-wrapper`: This is the SDK wrapper which is what Applications should use to communicate with the SDK.
+* `wooting-analog-wrapper`: This is the SDK wrapper which is what Applications should use to communicate with the SDK.
 The linked dll should be shipped with the application using it.
-* `wooting-analog-sdk-test`: This is a C# test application which can be used to test the SDK through the wrapper.
+* `wooting-analog-test`: This is a C# test application which can be used to test the SDK through the wrapper.

 ## Building
 ### Build Dependencies
 * [rust](https://www.rust-lang.org/)
 * [cargo-make](https://github.com/sagiegurari/cargo-make)
 * [cbindgen](https://github.com/eqrion/cbindgen) (Should be installed automatically if necessary)
-* [dotnet-core](https://dotnet.microsoft.com/download) If you want to use `analog-sdk-test`
+* [dotnet-core](https://dotnet.microsoft.com/download) If you want to use `wooting-analog-test`

 ### How to Build